Inclusive Economy Lab Cultivating Student Success in Community College

 Community colleges are powerful vehicles for social mobility in the U.S., particularly for first-generation and low-income students who are more likely to enroll in community colleges than in four-year institutions.
 However, the majority of students who enroll in community colleges do not earn a degree within three years.

-OMD is also working to scale its comprehensive supports through an innovative partnership with City Colleges of Chicago (CCC).
+OMD is working to scale its comprehensive supports through an innovative partnership with City Colleges of Chicago (CCC).
 The Inclusive Economy Lab is also conducting an evaluation of this unique partnership model.
+Read more:

 “For me, it’s not just one thing, it’s all things.
 They all seem to work together.
 Without the development sessions, you wouldn’t have a coach, and everything touches everything.
 It comes full circle.”